sgrimee/kizcool/doc/package.md

 --
     import "github.com/sgrimee/kizcool"

-Package kizcool provides a client to the Overkiz IoT API, used by velux, somfy and other vendors to control velux devices with a Tahoma box.
+Package kizcool provides a high-level client to the Overkiz IoT API, used by velux, somfy and other vendors to control velux devices with a Tahoma box.

 ## Usage